EXPLAINER: Why bond yields may be warning of a recession :: WRAL.com

 WHAT’S HAPPENING NOW?

-But on Tuesday, the two-year Treasury yield briefly topped the 10-year yield for the first time since the summer of 2019.
-Other, less-followed parts of the yield curve were already inverted.
-Though they don't have as good a record of success predicting recessions as the three-month yield versus the 10-year, they show the trend is swinging toward pessimism.
+But on Friday, the two-year Treasury yield crossed well above the 10-year yield, at 2.43% versus 2.38%.
+It's a more convincing inversion than on Tuesday, when the two-year yield briefly peeked above the 10-year yield, for its first flip since the summer of 2019.
+Other, less-followed parts of the yield curve are also already inverted.
+Though they don’t have as good a record of success predicting recessions as the three-month yield versus the 10-year, they show the trend is swinging toward pessimism.

-The last time the two-year yield topped the 10-year yield, it took less than a year before the global economy plunged into recession.
+Following the 2019 inversion, it took less than a year before the global economy plunged into recession.
 At that time, though, the bond market did not see the pandemic coming.
 It was more worried about global trade tensions and slowing growth.

 The 10-year yield has also risen, but not as quickly.